rajathirumal/Workers/README.md

 # Workers
-A app that helps in availing some of the local service mens.
+An android app that lets the user find local service men.